Rosalita/go-api-test/README.md

 # go-api-test

-# Author : Rosie Hamilton
-Testing a RESTful API with Go
+A proof of concept for testing a RESTful API with Go

 This code is based on the patterns found at: https://github.com/mwinteringham/api-framework/